andkorzh/FPGA-DENDY/README.md

 # FPGA-DENDY
-A clock-precise FPGA design for an 8-bit game console (Beta version)
+A clock-precise FPGA design for an 8-bit game console.

 Available operating modes of the NTSC, PAL, and DENDY